 My interest in birth began with my love of babies, ever since I was very young.
 There are pictures of me carrying babies around, when I was pretty much still a baby myself.
-Many years later I was fortunate enough to be a part of my nephew’s birth.
+Many years later in Feb of 2000, I was fortunate enough to be a part of my nephew’s birth.
 It was such an amazing experience, one that I will never forget.

 I have worked as a Certified Nursing Assistant & Home Health Aid for many years.
 This knowledge and experience helps me a lot during births in people's homes or at the hospital.
 It also helps me to work with people and be respectful of their bodies during the best and worst times.

 I feel like I have truly found my calling as a doula.
 Caring for the woman during this transformation into motherhood is precious.
 It is so remarkable to be invited into families and experience this with them.
 I work hard to do anything I can to make this day a positive and beautiful birth experience for the family.
 I love capturing precious moments with photography too, because that is the only time you will birth that child, and those moments go by so fast.

 I am certified through DONA (Doulas of North America)and am beginning to teach childbirth classes and will be certified through CAPPA.

 My husband and our family live here on the Central Coast in San Luis Obispo County.
 We travel to Minnesota to visit family fairly often as that is where I grew up, “Uff Da”.